-Click here to register or to find out more about the event.
+Click here for a more detailed account of the event.
 The pdf-version of the invitation can be downloaded here.

 November 28, 2013: Book launch event of the new Report to the Club of Rome, “Pundering the Planet” in Zurich, Switzerland.

 The government of the German State of Baden-Württemberg invited Club of Rome Member Ugo Bardi to present the Report on “Plundering the Planet” at the “Resource Efficiency and Circular Economy Congress” as keynote at the opening ceremony.

 At the Congress, which will be held from 12-13 November 2013 in Stuttgart, Germany, the State Government will present the key factors of its new “State Strategy on Resource Efficiency in Baden-Württemberg”.
 Representatives from various fields such as business, science and politics, will come together in order to lay the foundation for future steps and further action to raise energy efficiency.
 [Read more...]

 The program is available for download here (in German): Ressourceneffizienz- und Kreislaufwirtschaftskongress in Stuttgart 12.-13.11.2013

 Please refer to www.ressourceneffizienzkongress.de (in German) for more information.